-I’ve already started working on spring Italy trips for 2013, but I sat down to look at where my clients went in 2012, and created this Top 10 list based on number of hotel nights per trip.
+I’ve already started working on spring Italy trips for 2013, but I sat down to look at where my clients went in 2012, and created this list of top Italy destinations for 2012 based on number of hotel nights per trip.
 There were a few surprises here – for example, this year the Dolomites didn’t make it onto this list.

 1. The Amalfi Coast and Naples: 17%